visionmedia/masteringnode/chapters/installation.md

 	module visionmedia jade
 	module visionmedia ejs

-Any machine that can run a shell script can install distributions, and keeps dependencies defined to a single directory structure, making it easy to maintain an deploy. nDistro uses [pre-compiled node binaries](http://github.com/visionmedia/nodes) making them extremely fast to install, and module tarballs which are fetched from [GitHub](http://github.com) via _wget_ or _curl_ (auto detected).
+Any machine that can run a shell script can install distributions, and keeps dependencies defined to a single directory structure, making it easy to maintain and deploy. nDistro uses [pre-compiled node binaries](http://github.com/visionmedia/nodes) making them extremely fast to install, and module tarballs which are fetched from [GitHub](http://github.com) via _wget_ or _curl_ (auto detected).

 To get started we first need to install nDistro itself, below we _cd_ to our bin directory of choice, _curl_ the shell script, and pipe the response to _sh_ which will install nDistro to the current directory: